x1mdev/ReconPi/README.md

 Start using that Raspberry Pi -- I know you all have one laying around somewhere ;)

-I added lot of tools on top of the original so I think it is diverted to its only use of running it on RaspberryPi.

-I use this tool extensively on my cloud server so spin up your own cloud server and recon everything.

-Added wordlists from tomnomnom common files, few raft lists and all.txt(jhaddix)
+> Version 2.1 is now also usable on your VPS, thanks to [Sachin Grover](https://github.com/mavericknerd) for putting in a lot of work.

+The latest [HypriotOS](https://blog.hypriot.com/downloads/) image works perfect!

 ### Easy installation

-Connect to your ReconPi with SSH:
+Connect to your ReconPi or VPS with SSH:

-`ssh pirate@192.168.2.16 [Change IP to ReconPi IP]` or ssh to your cloud server
+`ssh pirate@192.168.2.16 [Edit IP address if needed]`

 Curl the `install.sh` script and run it:
 `curl -L https://raw.githubusercontent.com/x1mdev/ReconPi/master/install.sh | bash`